My Go-To Spring Salad

 - Rough chop your mixed greens and cabbage.
 Add to mixing bowl.

-- Mandolin ½ a fennel bulb on the thinnest setting (I use 1.5).
-Quarter the thin shreds.
+- Mandolin ½ a fennel bulb on the thinnest setting (I use 1.5 or mini).
+Slice and quarter the thin shreds.
 Add to bowl.

 - Chop fresh dill and mint.
 Toss all vegetables herbs and shredded chicken together.